mightymakku/Manually-Editing-Hunks/README.md

 ```

 Choosing `n` (= no) for the first hunk and `y` (= yes) for the
-second hunk will result in what we wanted to achieve: Despite all changes being in a single file, only the new line at the end of the file is being added to the staging area, the other other changes remain unstaged.
+second hunk will result in what we wanted to achieve: Despite all changes being in a single file, only the new line at the end of the file is being added to the staging area, the other changes remain unstaged.
 This can be verified by `git status` and `git diff`:

 ```
 On branch master